aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldcitation/prefix/_index.md

 title: FieldCitation.Prefix
 linktitle: Prefix
 second_title: Aspose.Words for .NET API Reference
-description: FieldCitation property.
+description: FieldCitation Prefix property.
 Gets or sets a prefix that is prepended to the citation in C#.
 type: docs
 weight: 50
 url: /net/aspose.words.fields/fieldcitation/prefix/